chenxingqiang/secret-learn/doc/faq.rst

 reproduction script.

-For bug reports or feature requests, please make use of the `issue tracker on GitHub <https://github.com/chenxingqiang/jax-sklearn/issues>`_.
+For bug reports or feature requests, please make use of the `issue tracker on GitHub <https://github.com/chenxingqiang/secret-learn/issues>`_.

 .. warning::
-  Please do not email any authors directly to ask for assistance, report bugs, or for any other issue related to jax-sklearn.
+  Please do not email any authors directly to ask for assistance, report bugs, or for any other issue related to secret-learn.

 How should I save, export or deploy estimators for production?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^